-The club was run by Cleon “Throck” Throckmorton, seen sitting on the terrace of the treehouse and outside the entrance.
+The club was run by Cleon “Throck” Throckmorton, seen sitting on the terrace of the treehouse wearing black stockings and standing outside the entrance below.

 It looks like they also served customers drinks up in the tree house too!

 Despite prohibition, the club still served liquor to its customers, and was raided many times from 1918 to about 1925.
 One of the raids in 1919 happened after a police officer walking nearby heard a gunshot from the club after midnight.
 Twenty-five people were arrested, including three women — artists, poets and actors, and even some people who worked for the government by day and played with the bohemians by night.

 Images via the awesome historical photo archive Shorpy